Visit our COVID update page.

 Recommended Course Sequence

-Begin with Quality Systems for Medical Devices FDA QSR and ISO 13485 (formerly Medical Device Quality Systems) or Good Manufacturing Practices, followed by Drug Development Process or Regulation of Medical Devices and Diagnostics.
+Begin with Quality Systems for Medical Devices FDA QSR and ISO 13485 (formerly Medical Device Quality Systems) or Good Manufacturing Practices, followed by Principles of Drug Discovery and Development or Regulation of Medical Devices and Diagnostics.
 After that, courses may be taken in any order provided the prerequisites are met.

 To receive your certificate